iamhll/f265enc_doc/source/how_to/main.rst

         \

-    #.  if the remote is right
+    #.  if you want the remote only

         ::